niansong1996/niansong1996.github.io/_pages/about.md

 Miscellaneous
 ------
 * My first name can be pronounce as-is: *[An-Song]*, last name is like *[Nee]*.
+* I was (and always will be) a student of the late [Dragomir Radev](http://www.cs.yale.edu/homes/radev), [here](https://x.com/AnsongNi/status/1641661325624352771?s=20) is my tribute to him.
-* I know how to say "I don't speak [this language]" in eight different languages (Mandarin, English, Spanish, Cantonese, Italian, Greek, Korean, Hindi).
-Very handy, you should know them too.
+* I know how to say "I don't speak [this language]" in 9 different languages (Mandarin, English, Spanish, Cantonese, Italian, Greek, Korean, Hindi, Hebrew).
+Very handy, maybe you should know them too.
-* My paper was once retweeted by Yann LeCun: [(link to tweet)](https://twitter.com/ylecun/status/1628383670921732098?s=20).
+[//]: # "* My paper was once retweeted by Yann LeCun: [(link to tweet)](https://twitter.com/ylecun/status/1628383670921732098?s=20)."
 * I love soccer and I am a Barcelona and Messi fan.
 I don't remember how Barca did in UCL 2018-2022 and don't remind me.
 My favorite games are:
   * 2015 UCL final: Barca 3-1 Juventus
   * 2017 UCL round of 16: Barca 6-1 PSG (6-5 on agg.)